 The use of “dronabinol”, synthetic tetrahydrocannabinol (THC) for the treatment of significant weight loss in HIV / AIDS patients, as well as for the treatment of side effects of chemotherapy in oncology patients is legalised.
 Additionally, the use of “nabilons”, a THC synthetic substance, will be allowed for the treatment of nausea and vomiting in chemotherapy patients.
 The third cannabis medicine that has been applied in Serbia is “sativex” for symptomatic alleviation of motor disorders (spasticity) in patients.
 All treatments are only available when conventional treatments have been exhausted.

 However like the rest of Europe, doctors remain uninformed about these synthetic imports and patients are forced into the black-market for treatments – paying upto €300 for a bottle for cannabis oil.
-Some cancer patients can go through a bottle of oil in under two weeks.
+Some cancer patients can go through a bottle of oil in under two weeks, making cannabis reform seem a long way off.

 The Commission for the Application of Cannabis for Medical Purposes, while making the decision, was guided by the recommendations of the US Food and Drug Administration (FDA), which did not recognise or approve the cannabis plant as a cure.
 That is why the conclusion of the Commission outlawed cannabis oils, given the fact that standards for its composition and production had not yet been defined.